 TRICARE Standard: With TRICARE Standard, eligible beneficiaries may choose any physician they want for health care, and the government will pay a percentage of the cost.
 This option permits the most flexibility but may be the most expensive, particularly if the physician's fees are higher than the allowable amounts.
-The potential costs of TRICARE Standard are available at www.tricareonline.com.
+The potential costs of TRICARE Standard and more specific information are available at www.tricareonline.com.